TorZidan/android-1.0/StepsToBuild.md

 This will extract all files into folder `~/mydroid-1.0/sources`.

-## Building the "image" files for use on HTC Dream (the 1st Android phone):
+## Building the Android "disk" partition image files for use on HTC Dream (the 1st Android phone):

 ```
 cd ~/mydroid-1.0/sources